brianputhuff/h8d/README.md

 ## H8D (HATED)

-H8D is a tool that reads from an input file and generates a text dump of the file's byte contents (in hexadecimal notation) along with visible ASCII artifacts from that hex
+H8D is a tool that reads from an input file and generates a text dump of the file's byte contents (in hexadecimal notation) along with any visible ASCII artifacts (i.e. text) from that hex data.

 ### BUILDING
 A makefile is included in this repository to compile the executable.